tldr-pages/tldr/pages/common/bedops.md

 # bedops

-> BEDOPS: A fast, highly scalable, and easily-parallelizable genome analysis toolkit
+> BEDOPS: A fast, highly scalable, and easily-parallelizable genome analysis toolkit.
-> Apply efficient set operations on any number of sorted BED or Starch files such as element-of, intersection, merge, difference, partition, etc. and their logical inverses
+> Apply efficient set operations on any number of sorted BED or Starch files such as element-of, intersection, merge, difference, partition, etc. and their logical inverses.

 - Take the multiset union of two or more BED or Starch files and write the sorted result to {{path/to/output_file}}: